TaoStarlit/English/book/draftForHome.md

 ### advanced writing:
 #### pronunciation:
-- prepare: oO ; preparation OoOtion :  e in o is scawa;  e in O is set or bed
+- prepare: oO ; preparation OoOtion :  e in o is schwa;  e in O is set or bed
 - in 2nd phase
 - noun phrase